 - Ensure quality of information in department binder

 - Ensure adherence to process timeline

-- Share all changes which affect other departments’ degree programs using firstname.lastname@example.org and at the Curriculum Review meeting.
+- Share all changes which affect other departments’ degree programs electronically (using the method prescribed by the registrar's office) and in person at the Curriculum Review meeting.

 - Determine whether course changes in other departments affects their department’s courses or degrees and seek faculty input on these changes.